proplot-dev/proplot/docs/showcase2.rst

 .. image:: showcase/showcase_51_0.svg

-A particularly useful `~proplot.wrappers.colorbar_factory` feature is that it does not require a “mappable” object (i.e. the output of `~matplotlib.axes.Axes.contourf` or similar).
+A particularly useful `~proplot.wrappers.colorbar_wrapper` feature is that it does not require a “mappable” object (i.e. the output of `~matplotlib.axes.Axes.contourf` or similar).
 It will also accept any list of objects with ``get_color`` methods (for example, the “handles”